zx80/flask-simple-auth/README.md

 `tuple` for object permissions.
 If a scalar is provided, it is assumed to be equivalent to a list of one element.

-When multiple authorizations are provided they are cumulative, that is all conditions must be met.
+When multiple authorizations are required through a list, they are cumulative, that is all conditions must be met.

 #### Group Authorizations